-In cases where health insurers request policyholders to pay the cost of the medical tests, or if the tests are not done at a listed center, then the amount is reimbursed to the policyholder once the cover has been granted.
+In cases where health insurers request policyholders to pay the cost of the medical tests, or if the tests are not done at a listed centre, the amount is usually reimbursed to the policyholder once the cover has been granted.

-The health insurer may accept the proposal, but the policy will not cover the pre-existing illness.
+The health insurer may accept the proposal but the policy will not cover the pre-existing illness.
 This is called permanent exclusion.

 It is commonly seen that insurance companies allow free medical tests only after the policyholder has remained claim-free for a predetermined number of years.
-However, there are some companies that offer medical check-ups to their policyholders every year or every three to five years, irrespective of the claims made.
+However, some companies offer medical checkups to their policyholders every year or every three to five years, irrespective of the claims made.

-Pre-Policy tests are a set of procedures that the policyholders need to fulfil before being accepted for coverage.
+Pre-policy tests are a set of procedures that the policyholders need to fulfil before being accepted for coverage.

 Although not advertised much by the insurance companies, pre-policy tests offer a bunch of attractive benefits.